Traverse-Research/hassle-rs/README.md

  - Graham Wihlidal
  - Tiago Carvalho
+ - Marijn Suijten
+ - Tomasz Stachowiak

 ## Contribution

 Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in this crate by you, shall be licensed as above, without any additional terms or conditions.

-Contributions are always welcome; please look at the [issue tracker](https://github.com/Jasper-Bekkers/hassle-rs/issues) to see what known improvements are documented.
+Contributions are always welcome; please look at the [issue tracker](https://github.com/Traverse-Research/hassle-rs/issues) to see what known improvements are documented.